codrug/Deep-Learning-Prac/README.md

 # Deep-Learning-Prac
-Saving all the practicied Deep Learning techniques, and some additional notes, resources.
+Saving all of my practicied Deep Learning techniques, with some additional notes and resources in here